-The Lac Courte Oreilles Ojibwa Community College mission is to provide Anishinaabe communities with post-secondary and continuing education while advancing the language, culture, and history of the Ojibwa.
+The Lac Courte Oreilles Ojibwe College mission is to provide Anishinaabe communities with post-secondary and continuing education while advancing the language, culture, and history of the Ojibwa.

 In 1982, a task force of educators and parents undertook the establishment of Lac Courte Oreilles Ojibwa Community College.
 The task force called on the Bureau of Indian Affairs to conduct a feasibility study to determine the appropriateness of a tribal community college at Lac Courte Oreilles.

 In August of 1982, the Lac Courte Oreilles Tribal Governing Board chartered the College and provided it with Articles of Incorporation.
 Classes were held throughout the 1982 – 1983 academic year, primarily through the volunteer efforts of part‐time instructors.
 The Bureau of Indian Affairs conducted on‐site evaluations in April of 1983 and notified the college that it had fulfilled all requirements and approved funding for the fiscal year under P.L.
 95‐471, the Tribally Controlled Community College Assistance Act of 1978.
 This Act continues to be the prime source of funding for the College.